mstruk/eventjuggler/README.md

 To run the testsuite in remote mode, first start JBoss EAP with the EventJuggler Services sub-systems enabled, and run:

     mvn -Pit-remote clean install

+For some tests to pass you need to have [chromedriver](https://code.google.com/p/chromedriver/downloads/list) executable on your path.